Linear Viscoelastic Properties of the Vertex Model for Epithelial Tissues: Approach of the response stress towards the steady state

 \section{Approach of the response stress towards the steady state}

-Here, we show an example of how the steady state shear stress $\tilde \tau(\omega_0)$ is measured in response to the applied oscillatory simple shear with a time period $T_0=27.7 \gamma/\left(KA_0\right)=2 \pi/\omega_0$ for the shape parameter $p_0=3.723$, which is very close to the critical point $p_c\approx 3.722$ for the solid-fluid transition.
+Here, we show an example of how the steady state shear stress $\tilde \tau(\omega_0)$ is measured in response to the applied oscillatory simple shear with a time period $T_0=27.7 \gamma/\left(KA_0\right)=2 \pi/\omega_0$ for the shape parameter $p_0=3.723$ in hexagonal tiling, which is very close to the critical point $p_c\approx 3.722$ for the solid-fluid transition.
 The shear stress signal $\tau(t)$ was divided into blocks of length $T=3T_0$, each containing 3 cycles of the time period of the driving shear deformation (see Fig.~\ref{fig:steady_state_analysis}a).
 Within each block $n$, we performed the Fourier transform of $\tau(t)$ and obtained $\tilde{\tau}_n(\omega)$ as

 where $n$ is a positive integer.
-The value of $\tilde{\tau}_n(\omega_0)$ converges exponentially to the steady state value (see Fig.~\ref{fig:steady_state_analysis}b), where the relaxation time is related to the characteristic time scales of the viscoelastic models (see Fig.~\ref{fig:SimpleShear_constant}c,d in the main text).
+The value of $\tilde{\tau}_n(\omega_0)$ converges exponentially to the steady state value (see Fig.~\ref{fig:steady_state_analysis}b), where the relaxation time is related to the characteristic timescales of the viscoelastic models (see Fig.~\ref{fig:SimpleShear_constant}c,d in the main text).
 For values of $p_0$ far away from $p_c$, the system quickly reaches a steady state (within 3--6 cycles).
-As $p_0$ approaches $p_c$ the relaxation times become much longer, which is reflecting the diverging characteristic time scales of the viscoelastic models (see Fig.~\ref{fig:SimpleShear_constant}c,d in the main text).
+As $p_0$ approaches $p_c$ the relaxation times become much longer, which is reflecting the diverging characteristic timescales of the viscoelastic models (see Fig.~\ref{fig:SimpleShear_constant}c,d in the main text).